shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 ----

-I hope you enjoy this recipe for pumpkin bars.
+I hope you enjoy this recipe for pumpkin bars with cream cheese frosting.
 If you try it, be sure to let us know what you think!

 Other dessert recipes from The Jamil Ghar:
 * [No Yeast Cinnamon Rolls](https://www.jamilghar.com/recipe/cinnamon_rolls/)